ory/docs/docs/keto/sdk/api.md

 }
 ```

+_GetOryAccessControlPolicyRoleInternalServerError
-_GetOryAccessControlPolicyRoleInternalServerError handles this case with default
+GetOryAccessControlPolicyRoleInternalServerError handles this case with default
 header values._

 #### Properties